brenopolanski/webapp-boilerplate/README.md

 ## Instructions to Eclipse users

-In order to import Web **App Boilerplate properly**, consider the following steps:
+In order to import **Web App Boilerplate** properly, consider the following steps:

 1. Clone GitHub project: